maxnd/mxMarkEdit/README.md

 ## Revision history

+**Version 1.3.16**

+- At the bottom of the todo form, when the completed items are visible, now it's shown also their number and their percentage with respect to the total number of items.
+- Bugs fixing: pressing `Return` at the end of a todo item with a deadline but without any description didn't delete it.
+- Bugs fixing: toggling the state of a todo item in the todo form didn't always work as expected.

 **Version 1.3.15**

 - The filters in the grid now are added to the possible existing ones, emulating the `and` condition.